codemaster05330/timoanttila/content/blog/php-upgrade.md

 PHP 8.2 includes several improvements to error handling, making it easier to identify and debug errors in your code.

-One of the key improvements is the addition of a new `--rethrow `option for the php command-line interface (CLI).
+One of the key improvements is the addition of a new `--rethrow `option for the `php` command-line interface (CLI).
 This option allows errors to be rethrown to the caller instead of being caught and handled by the error handler.
 This can make it easier to debug errors by providing more context about where the error occurred and what caused it.

 Furthermore, PHP 8.2 introduces several new error types and codes, making it easier to identify and handle specific types of errors.
-For example, there is now a TypeError code for type declaration errors, as well as a ValueError code for invalid or unexpected values.
+For example, there is now a `TypeError` code for type declaration errors, as well as a `ValueError` code for invalid or unexpected values.

-Finally, PHP 8.2 includes a new throw expression for more concise and expressive error handling.
-With the throw expression, you can now throw an exception directly in an expression, rather than needing to write a separate statement.
+Finally, PHP 8.2 includes a new `throw` expression for more concise and expressive error handling.
+With the throw expression, you can now `throw` an exception directly in an expression, rather than needing to write a separate statement.

 Overall, the improvements to error handling in PHP 8.2 can make it easier to identify and debug errors in your code, ultimately improving the quality and reliability of your PHP applications.

 ## Common code problems when upgrading to PHP 8.2

-Upgrading a PHP website or project from version 7.4 to 8.2 is a significant step that requires careful planning and execution PHP 8.2 includes a number of performance enhancements, new features, and bug fixes that will improve the overall functionality of your application.
-However, the upgrade process may introduce compatibility and code issues that must be addressed in order to ensure a smooth transition.
+Upgrading a PHP website or project from version 7.4 to 8.2 is a significant step that requires careful planning and execution PHP 8.2 includes many performance enhancements, new features, and bug fixes that will improve the overall functionality of your application.
+However, the upgrade process may introduce compatibility and code issues that must be addressed to ensure a smooth transition.

 ### Deprecated features